jlopenshaw41/book-library-api/book-library-api-write-up.md

 Now we need to write the code that actually makes that happen.

 First, we need to create a table in our database to hold info about readers.
-We do  think using sequelize and something called models.
+We do this using sequelize and something called models.

 1. In your models folder, create a new file called 'reader.js':